-15. Warrants
+14. Warrants

-As of March 31, 2011, warrants to purchase 8,676,142 shares were outstanding, having exercise prices ranging from \$1.00 to \$1.90 and expiration dates ranging from August 8, 2013 to September 30, 2016.
+As of March 31, 2012, warrants to purchase 8,676,142 shares were outstanding, having exercise prices ranging from \$1.00 to \$1.90 and expiration dates ranging from August 8, 2013 to September 30, 2016.

-2011 2010 , Weighted average W eighted // Number of exercise exercise exercise nber of exercise Number of г verage warrants price warrants exe rcise price Balance, January 1 5,624,583 \$ 1.48 8,575,243 \$ 1.10 Issued during the period 3,541,666 \$ 1.50 \$ Exercised during the period (333,959) \$ (0.95) (1,197,001) \$ (1.08) Expired during the period (156,148) \$ (0.82) \$ Balance, March 31 8,676,142 \$ 1.53 7,378,242 \$ 1.10
+2012 2011 Number of Weighted average Weighted average f Weighted average Number of Weig hted average warrants exercise pr ice warrants exe ercise price Balance, January 1 8,676,142 \$ 1.53 5,624,583 \$ 1.48 Issued during the period - - 3,541,666 \$ 1.50 Exercised during the period - - (333,959) \$ (0.95) Expired during the period - - (156,148) \$ (0.82) Balance, March 31 8,676,142 \$ 1.53 8,676,142 \$ 1.53

-At March 31, 2011 and December 31, 2010, the average remaining contractual life of the outstanding warrants was 4.1 years and 3.4 years, respectively.
+At March 31, 2012 and December 31, 2011, the average remaining contractual life of the outstanding warrants was 3.1 and 3.2 years, respectively.

-The warrants, which were issued to investors in the December 2007, March 2008, May 2009, October 2009, June 2010 and March 2011 offerings, contain a provision for net cash settlement in the event that there is a fundamental transaction (contractually defined as a merger, sale of substantially all assets, tender offer, or share exchange).
+The warrants, which were issued to investors in the December 2007, March 2008, May 2009, October 2009, June 2010, and March 2011 offerings, contain a provision for net cash settlement in the event that there is a fundamental transaction (contractually defined as a merger, sale of substantially all assets, tender offer, or share exchange).
 If a fundamental transaction occurs in which the consideration issued consists principally of cash or stock in a non-public company, then the warrant holder has the option to receive cash, equal to the fair value of the remaining unexercised portion of the warrant.
 Due to this contingent redemption provision, the warrants require liability classification in accordance with ASC 480, "Distinguishing Liabilities from Equity," ("ASC 480") and are recorded at fair value.
-In addition, these warrants are not indexed to the Company's stock, and therefore also require liability classification under ASC 815, "Derivatives and Hedging," (ASC 815).
+In addition, the warrants issued in the May 2009, October 2009, June 2010 and March, 2011 offerings contain a cashless exercise provision that is exercisable only in the event that a registration statement is not effective, which provision may not be operative if an effective registration statement is not available because of an exemption under the U.S. Securities laws may not be available to issue unregistered shares.
+As a result, net cash settlement may be required.

-ASC 820, "Fair Value Measurements and Disclosures" ("ASC 820") provides requirements for disclosure of liabilities that are measured at fair value on a recurring basis in periods subsequent to the initial recognition.
+ASC 820 provides requirements for disclosure of liabilities that are measured at fair value on a recurring basis in periods subsequent to the initial recognition.
 Fair values for warrants are determined using the Binomial Lattice ("Lattice") valuation technique.
 The Lattice model provides for dynamic assumptions regarding volatility and risk-free interest rates within the total period to maturity.
 Accordingly, within the contractual term, the Company provided multiple date intervals over which multiple volatilities and risk free interest rates were used.
 These intervals allow the Lattice model to project outcomes along specific paths which consider volatilities and risk free rates that would be more likely in an early exercise scenario.